Davidls10/riscv-pipelined-sv/README.md

 The implemented and tested instructions are: lw, sw, or, and, beq, addi.

+The top-level module is the "processor.sv" file, where the other units are instantiated.
+The testbench is a simple clocking of the top-level module.
+There are some "$display" tasks on the top-level module for debugging.

+Tested on Vivado 2024.2 and the Verilog version on Icarus Verilog.

 The implementation is based on Sarah Harris and David Harris's Digital Design and Computer Architecture RISC-V Edtion.